signl4/docs/integrations/prometheus/prometheus.md

 Pairing Prometheus Alertmanager with SIGNL4 can enhance your daily operations with an extension to your team wherever it is.
 The integration does not only allow you to know when a critical issue has occurred but also when it was resolved no matter where you are.

-The integration of Prometheus and SIGNL4 is done using the Alertmanager that is part of Prometheus.
+The integration of Prometheus and SIGNL4 is done using Alertmanager that is part of Prometheus.

 ## Prerequisites